 - Flour: All-purpose flour, measured the right way!
 Which is by fluffing the flour up in the bag, then lightly spooning the flour into the measuring cup.
 Fill the cup up until it’s heaping over, then use the flat edge of a knife to level it off.
 Measure your cocoa powder the same way!
 Or use an electric scale!

 - Cocoa powder: Because this recipe doesn’t call for baking soda or baking powder, you can use Dutch-process cocoa powder OR unsweetened cocoa powder.
-I prefer Dutch-process because it gives the brownies a rich cocoa flavor and color!
+I prefer Dutch-process because it gives these Oreo brownies extra rich cocoa flavor and a deep dark color!

-- Salt: Don’t skip the salt!
-Just a dash balances out the sweetness and enhances the chocolate flavor!
+- Salt: Just a dash balances out the sweetness and enhances the chocolate flavor!
+I love fine sea salt, but any variety will work.

 - Oreo cookies: You’ll need 14 Oreo cookies for this recipe!
-I like to just roughly break them up with my hands.
 You’ll fold half into the batter, and then press the other half on top of the brownie batter.
+Some folks like to pour half of the brownie batter into the pan, top with Oreos, then top with the remaining batter.
+That also works.

-- Place your brownies on a cooling rack and cool completely in the pan!
-You’ll be amazed at how much they firm up as they cool.
+- Cool the Brownies: Place your brownies on a cooling rack and let them cool completely in the pan!
+This is definitely the hardest part because it takes a great deal of patience.
+But you’ll be amazed at how much the brownies firm up as they cool!
+And you’ll delight in how neatly they slice when they’ve cooled completely.

 More Oreo Recipes: